kc-ml2/tvm/readme.md

             ```python -m tvm.exec.rpc_server --host 0.0.0.0 --port=9090```
         - If you see this message, your device succesfully started RPC server:
             ```INFO:root:RPCServer: bind to 0.0.0.0:9090```
+        - If you are running autoTVM stuff, you have to use tracker-server system.
+Refer vta_cartpole branch.

 <br>